 Tomato Bacon Jam also seems to be super popular, however I prefer to keep my Bacon Jam and Tomato Jam separate.
 Too many competing flavors.
 The point it that you have the ability to really make this Tomato Jam your own.

 Tomato Jam is ideal for winter when tomatoes don’t have as much flavor as the height of summer, but is also perfect for the end of tomato season to jar and keep tomatoes year round.
 It is also a fabulous homemade gift.

 Tomato Jam can be canned, but I am not a canner and don’t want to give out any wrong information and get someone sick.
 So I looked up the instructions with the canning experts, Ball.
 Check it out HERE!

 If you don’t can your tomatoes, tomato jam can be frozen.
 It works best in airtight plastic freezer containers due to expansion.
 Tomato Jam will stay fresh in referithgort for up to 2 weeks if kept in an airtight container, however let’s be honest, it never seems to last that long in my house!

 How do you make tomato jam?
 Let me give you the quick run down.

 Heat all the tomato jam ingredients including plum tomatoes, sugar, vinegar, water and salt in a medium or large pot (if you are making a double batch).
-Bring to a boil over medium heat, then reduce heat and allow the natural tomato sugar to caramelize.
-Continue to cook until it reaches a thick jam consistency.

 PRO TIP: Remove from heat right before it reaches the thick jammy texture.
 As it cools, it will continue to solidify and you run the risk of it getting too thick.